OpenSourceEconomics/econ-project-templates/docs/src/faq.rst

 In Windows, one has to oftentimes add the programs manually to the *PATH* environmental variable in the Advanced System Settings.
 How to exactly do that see `here <https://www.computerhope.com/issues/ch000549.htm>`_

-.. _mac_path:
+.. _path_mac:

-Adding directories to the path: MacOS and Linux
+Adding directories to the PATH: MacOS and Linux
 ===============================================

-Open the program **Terminal** in the "Utilities" subfolder of your applications folder.
+Open the program **Terminal**.

-If you have never used the command line before, I recommend watching `this lecture <http://software-carpentry.org/4_0/shell/>`_ from the `Software Carpentry course <http://software-carpentry.org/4_0/>`_.

 You will need to add a line to the file ``.bash_profile`` and potentially create the file.
-This file lives in your home directory and it is hidden from your view by default, to toggle that setting that you can download a neat little `program <http://download.cnet.com/Show-Hidden-Files/3000-2383_4-75415396.html>`_.
+This file lives in your home directory, in the Finder it is hidden from your view by default.

 **Linux users**: For most distributions, everything here applies to the file ``.bashrc`` instead of ``.bash_profile``.

-I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``atom``, if you are familiar with editing text files, just use your editor of choice.
+I will now provide a step-by-step guide of how to create / adjust this file using the editor called ``atom``.
+If you are familiar with editing text files, just use your editor of choice.

 #.
 Open a Terminal and type